-New accounting rules will see real estate leases take on an unprecedented significance for company finances, shining a spotlight on the business’s property management technology
+New accounting standards will see real estate leases take on an unprecedented significance for company finances, shining a spotlight on the business’s property management technology

 For real estate professionals negotiating and signing new leases, life is about to get significantly more complicated.
 From January 2019, the introduction by the International Accounting Standards Board of IFRS 16, a new accounting standard focused on ensuring the value of leasing obligations is reported on publicly-listed companies’ balance sheets, poses all sorts of challenges.